oslokommune/ukeweb_designsystem/src/organisms/navigation/story_preview/story_preview.md

 ### General
 This pattern is primarily to be used for previewing part of content basically an image, text and a link.

+### Note on the link
+This component can either have no link on it, have a link at the bottom or the whole component can be a link.
+If no link is passed, either in the storyPreview object or the contentBox object and allClickable is not passed or set to false, the component will have no link.
+If a link is passed to contentBox, there will be a link at the bottom of the component.
+If a link is passed to storyPreview and allClickable is set to true, the whole component will be a link, the text at the bottom will be underlined on hover.

 | Attribute | Type | Values | Default | Description |
 |---|---|---|---|---|
 | variant | String | [1]osg-v-default<br> [2]osg-v-circle | "osg-v-default" | [1]Default<br> [2]figure is a circle |